Friendly Rivalry: Development

-Casting and filming
+Casting

 The main cast of Friendly Rivalry.
 From left to right: Kang, Chung, Lee, and Oh.

 On July 23, 2024, Studio X+U announced that Lee Hye-ri, Chung Su-bin, Kang Hye-won, and Oh Woo-ri would work together to tell the story of high school girls.
 On July 24, Andbut Company stated that Choi Young-jae had been cast for the series.

 Lee Hye-ri stars as Yoo Jae-yi, the top student of Chaehwa Girls' High School and a hospital director's daughter.
 When questioned about the reasons behind her decision to take on a role that involved smoking and a same-sex kissing scene, she said that, despite being burdensome in some ways, she really wanted to participate, explaining: "When I looked into the story, I thought that there were parts that could only be understood when you are in your late 20s.
 That's why I took courage regardless of my age.
 It's not easy to participate in a school drama as time goes by, so I became even greedier."
+As for the same-sex kiss scene with co-star Chung Su-bin, Lee Hye-ri commented that she wasn't worried because she thought it could clearly show the two characters' conflicts and obsessions.
 She also added that Jae-yi was starkly different from her previous, warm and smiling roles.
 Chung Su-bin said that she auditioned because it was a scenario never seen before in Korea that broke away from the framework of existing dramas.
 Kang Hye-won shared that she had found the "girl thriller" genre attractive and interesting, with Oh Woo-ri adding that the charm of each character was the most important part.

+Filming and release

 Filming started in August 2024; as of October, more than half was done.

+Friendly Rivalry was given a youth viewing restriction.
+Director Kim Tae-hee stated that they had in mind from the beginning that it was not intended for teenagers because they wanted to reflect reality.